iTwin/itwinjs-core/docs/presentation/Hierarchies/RootNodeRule.md

 ### Attribute: `onlyIfNotHandled`

-Tells the library that the rule should only be handled if no other rule of the same type was handled previously (based on rule priorities and definition order).
+Tells the library that the rule should only be handled if no other rule of the same `ruleType` was handled previously (based on rule priorities and definition order).
 This allows adding fallback rules which can be overriden by higher-priority rules.

 ```ts
 [[include:Hierarchies.OnlyIfNotHandled.Ruleset]]